de-vnull/vnstat-on-merlin/README.md

 * Database configuration
 	- Unlike in the alpha/beta1/manual installations, there is no separate database configuration required for the UI-installed version.
 This is now part of the automation.
-	- _Note: if you have a custom location for your database files, you will need to either update `vnstat.conf` with those locations, re-initialize the database in the standard location (losing history), or terminate vnstatd (`killall vnstatd`) and copy your database files to the standard location._
+	- _Note: if you have a custom location for your database files, you will need to either update `vnstat.conf` with those locations, re-initialize the database in the standard location (losing history), or export and re-import as described below._

-* If you'd like to take a "belt and suspenders" (or "belt and braces" for those on the Continent), you can run `vnstat --exportdb > /path/to/vnstat-export-db.txt` which will export your current database.
-That way if there are any issues, you can re-import the data by running `/opt/etc/init.d/S33vnstat kill`, followed by `vnstat --importdb /path/to/vnstat-export-db.txt -i eth0 --force` (enter the correct interface for your setup), followed by `/opt/etc/init.d/S33vnstat start`.
+	* Export/import: if you'd like to take a "belt and suspenders" (or "belt and braces" for those on the Continent), you can
+	1. Export with `vnstat --exportdb > /path/to/vnstat-export-db.txt` which will export your current database
+	2. Re-import the data by running
+		a. `/opt/etc/init.d/S33vnstat kill`, followed by
+		b. `vnstat --importdb /path/to/vnstat-export-db.txt -i eth0 --force` (enter the correct interface for your setup), followed by
+		c. `/opt/etc/init.d/S33vnstat start`

 ### Install script - UI version - beta 2 ###